decyphertek-io/docker/README.md

     # Github > Settings > Developer Settings > personal access tokens > fined-grain tokens > Generate new token.
     # From Github:

-    Create a new personal access token (classic) with the appropriate scopes for the tasks you want to accomplish.
-If your organization requires SSO, you must enable SSO for your new token.

-    Note: By default, when you select the write:packages scope for your personal access token (classic) in the user interface, the repo scope will also be selected.
-The repo scope offers unnecessary and broad access, which we recommend you avoid using for GitHub Actions workflows in particular.
-For more information, see "Security hardening for GitHub Actions."
-As a workaround, you can select just the write:packages scope for your personal access token (classic) in the user interface with this url: https://github.com/settings/tokens/new?scopes=write:packages.

     Select the read:packages scope to download container images and read their metadata.
     Select the write:packages scope to download and upload container images and read and write their metadata.
     Select the delete:packages scope to delete container images.

-    For more information, see "Managing your personal access tokens."

     $ docker login --username USERNAMEHERE --password GITHUBKEYHERE ghcr.io
     # Make sure you have a dockerfile, see Whaler or build from scratch.